In this article the mistakes we make in our thinking about history:

 “After the event, even a fool is wise” – Homer

-Did you know that the Toronto Raptors would win the 2019 NBA Championship?
+Did you know that the Coronavirus would happen?

 Was it obvious?